KATIETOLER/git_homework/git_homework/thoughts.md

 2. Reviewing content weekly

 Shoutout
 Thanks GG for all your help and encouragement these last view weeks!
 I appreciate you taking the time to zoom with me when I was freaking out.

+Hmmm... more thoughts ... so smart...